Bearable Brief

 Design Rationale

 I found an image of a bear doing yoga and noticed how stretched its arms were.
 I recreated that in gummy bear form.
-At first glance, it may not be obvious, but once recognized, it may evoke the feeling of solving a riddle.

 To address the color scheme issues, I utilized colors to represent different flavors and indicated the flavor at a glance.